logicalclocks/logicalclocks.github.io/docs/setup_installation/common/sso/oauth.md

-# Configure your hopsworks cluster to use OAuth2 for user management.
+# Configure your Hopsworks cluster to use OAuth2 for user management.

-If you want to use your organization's OAuth 2.0 identity provider to manage users in your hopsworks cluster this document will guide you through the necessary steps to register your identity provider in [managed.hopsworks.ai](https://managed.hopsworks.ai).
+If you want to use your organization's OAuth 2.0 identity provider to manage users in your Hopsworks cluster this document will guide you through the necessary steps to register your identity provider in [managed.hopsworks.ai](https://managed.hopsworks.ai).

 Before registering your identity provider in Hopsworks you need to create a client application in your identity provider and